YottaDB/YDBDoc/ProgGuide/triggers.rst

 During replication, YottaDB replicates trigger definitions to ensure that when MUPIP TRIGGER updates triggers on an initiating instance, all replicating instances remain logically identical.

 The replication stream has no records for updates generated by implicit YottaDB trigger logic.
-If your trigger action invokes a routine, specify the value of the environment variable gtmroutines before invoking replication with MUPIP so the update process can locate any routines invoked as part of trigger actions.
+If your trigger action invokes a routine, specify the value of the environment variable ydb_routines before invoking replication with MUPIP so the update process can locate any routines invoked as part of trigger actions.

 To support upward compatibility, YottaDB allows your originating primary to replicate to: